 - Light Obscuring Smoke Detector

-Smoke interferes with a light beam between photocell and light source.
+Smoke interferes with a light beam between the photocell and the light source.
 Therefore, the detector’s circuit activates the alarm when the smoke particles are dense enough to reflect light.

 - Heat Detectors